 To become a Marion County Election Worker, you must meet the following requirements:

-- You must apply to become a Election Worker.
+- Apply to become a Election Worker.

 Marion County Election Worker Positions:

-The Assistant-Clerk works at the direction of the Clerk, to perform the duties required to manage a polling place.
+The Assistant-Clerk works at the direction of the Clerk to perform the duties required to manage a polling place.